rehandalal/therapist/docs/configuration/action-definitions.rst

     ``{files}`` which be replaced with a space-separated list of files that were modified and added to the commit.

+:fix:
+    This is the command to be run when the ``--fix`` option is used.
+You may use the named placeholder ``{files}`` which be replaced with a space-separated list of files that were modified and added to the commit.

 :description:
     A short description of the command that is used to identify the command in the output.
 If it is longer than 68 characters, it will be truncated.
 If